simith/builder_session_reinvent2019_fr/docs/04_OTA_SETUP.md

 ![Select thing](ws_ota_info_provided.png?raw=true)

-1. the firmware image in S3 - Location where you uploaded the new firmware
+1. The firmware image in S3 - Location where you uploaded the new firmware
-2. /var in the Pathname of the firmware image on the device - This does not apply as we do not have a filesystem, but the filed is mandatory, hence just put in a string.
+2. `/var` in the Pathname of the firmware image on the device - This does not apply as we do not have a filesystem, but the filed is mandatory, hence just put in a string.
-3.IAM Role for an OTA Job - We have actual created an IAM Role for this workshop: **ota-update-reinvent-role**, just select that!
+3. IAM Role for an OTA Job - We have actual created an IAM Role for this workshop: **ota-update-reinvent-role**, just select that!

 The policy attached to the IAM Role **ota-update-reinvent-role** looks like this,